djunekz/encrypt/README.md

 ```

 **Waiting installation successful**
-**then running usage** `encrypt yourfile.py` **for encrypt your file python, wait for the deb file creation process, if it is done, install the deb file resulting from your encryption by typing** `dpkg -i namefile.deb'
+**then running usage** `encrypt yourfile.py` **for encrypt your file python, wait for the deb file creation process, if it is done, install the deb file resulting from your encryption by typing** `dpkg -i namefile.deb`